HMS Belfast: Modernisation and final commissions 1955–1963

 Belfast recommissioned at Devonport on 12 May 1959.
 Her close-range armament was standardised to six twin 40 mm Bofors guns and her close-range fire direction similarly standardised to eight close-range blindfire directors fitted with Type 262 radar.
-Her 1959 radar fit included two Type 274 lock and follow radar directors for main armament direction against sea and land targets, (Note: other 1950s cruiser reconstructions of three Town cruisers and HMS Newfoundland and HMS Ceylon had only a single main 274 director which limited their surface effectiveness) Type 277Q and 293Q for height-finding and surface warning, Type 960M for air warning and 974 for surface warning.
-In order to save weight, her torpedo armament was removed.
-Modern passive sonar Type 174 and 176 was installed and noise-reducing rubber insulation fitted to the propeller shaft.
+Her 1959 radar fit included two Type 274 lock-and-follow radar directors for main armament direction against sea and land targets, (Note: Other 1950s cruiser reconstructions of three Town cruisers and HMS Newfoundland and HMS Ceylon had only a single main 274 director, which limited their surface effectiveness) Type 277Q and 293Q for height finding and surface warning, Type 960M for air warning, and 974 for surface warning.
+To save weight, her torpedo armament was removed.
+Modern passive sonars Type 174 and 176 were installed and noise-reducing rubber insulation was fitted to the propeller shaft.

-Belfast arrived in Singapore on 16 December 1959 and spent most of 1960 at sea on exercise, calling at ports in Hong Kong, Borneo, India, Ceylon (now Sri Lanka), Australia, the Philippines and Japan.
+Belfast arrived in Singapore on 16 December 1959 and spent most of 1960 at sea on exercise, calling at ports in Hong Kong, Borneo, India, Ceylon (now Sri Lanka), Australia, the Philippines, and Japan.
 On 31 January 1961, Belfast recommissioned under the command of Captain Morgan Morgan-Giles.
-On her final foreign commission Belfast joined a number of exercises in the Far East and in December 1961 she provided the British guard of honour at Tanganyika's independence ceremony in Dar-es-Salaam.
+On her final foreign commission, Belfast joined a number of exercises in the Far East, and in December 1961, she provided the British guard of honour at Tanganyika's independence ceremony in Dar-es-Salaam.

-In 1961 plans were drawn up for the conversion of Belfast to a hybrid helicopter cruiser for amphibious operations.
+In 1961, plans were drawn up for the conversion of Belfast to a hybrid helicopter cruiser for amphibious operations.
 The two aft 6-inch turrets would be removed to accommodate a helicopter deck and two hangars capable of housing four Westland Wessex helicopters, while the 4-inch guns would be replaced by davits for four LCA landing craft.
-Only one of the ship's two boiler rooms would be used, which together with the reductions in armament would allow the ship's crew to be reduced so freeing up space to carry troops.
-Two infantry companies, 30 officers and 230 other ranks, would be carried.
+Only one of the ship's two boiler rooms would be used, which together with the reductions in armament, would allow the ship's crew to be reduced, thus freeing up space to carry troops.
+Two infantry companies, 30 officers, and 230 other ranks would be carried.
 The plan was rejected in December 1961 as the time required to carry out the conversions was too great.